haseebjaved4212/JavaScript_In_30_days/Day_06_Object_&_OOPS_Basics/README.md

 ## 💡 Key Takeaways for Day 06:

-- Objects are fundamental for structuring complex, related data using key-value pairs.
+- `Objects` are fundamental for structuring complex, related data using key-value pairs.
-- Use dot notation for known, valid property names; bracket notation for dynamic access or invalid names.
+- Use `dot notation` for known, valid property names; `bracket notation` for dynamic access or invalid names.
-- Functions within objects are called methods; this inside a method refers to the object itself.
+- Functions within `objects` are called `methods`; this inside a method refers to the object itself.
-- Object.keys(), Object.values(), and Object.entries() are useful for iterating over object data.
+- `Object.keys()`, `Object.values()`, and `Object.entries()` are useful for iterating over object data.
 - Arrays and objects often work together (e.g., an array of objects) to represent collections of structured data.